1upCommunity/Box/README.md

 - There are many boxlanders in the world, and together they make a civilization.

 ## Installation
+- Needs git and python installed and added to path.
 ```
 git clone https://github.com/1upCommunity/Box.git
 cd Box